 - across R3 is V3 = I3R3 = V

 Where V is the voltage of the battery.
 Currents through individual resistors can be calculated by using the Shunts rule.

-Calculate voltage drop across resistors in a mixed circuit
+How to calculate voltage drop across resistors in a mixed circuit?

 For a mixed circuit, the calculation of electric current through all resistors can be tricky.
-But we can calculate those by following steps –
+But those can be calculated through the following steps –

 - Find the equivalent resistance (Req) of the mixed circuit.

 - Then find the total current from the battery.
 If V is the voltage of the power supply, then total current, I = V/Req.

 - This total current flows through the series resistors and divides among the parallel resistors.
 Current through the parallel resistors can be found by using Shunt’s rule.